Instance-Conditioned Adaptation for Large-scale Generalization of Neural Routing Solver: Experiments

 \section{Experiments}

-In this section, we conduct a comprehensive comparison between our proposed model and other classical and learning-based solvers using Traveling Salesman Problem (TSP) and Capacitated Vehicle Routing Problem (CVRP) instances of different scales.
+In this section, we conduct a comprehensive comparison between ICAM and other classical and learning-based solvers using Traveling Salesman Problem (TSP), Capacitated Vehicle Routing Problem (CVRP), Asymmetric Traveling Salesman Problem (ATSP), and CVRP with Time Windows (CVRPTW) instances of different scales.